MicrosoftDocs/azure-devops-docs/docs/organizations/settings/manage-teams.md

 Many Agile tools depend on the area and iteration paths that are configured for the team.
 To learn more about configuring team areas and iterations, see [About teams and Agile tools](about-teams-and-settings.md).

-Once project administrators [add Area Paths](set-area-paths.md) and [iteration paths](set-iteration-paths-sprints.md) for a project, team administrators can select the area and iteration paths associated with their team.
+Once project administrators [add area paths](set-area-paths.md) and [iteration paths](set-iteration-paths-sprints.md) for a project, team administrators can select the area and iteration paths associated with their team.
 These settings affect many Agile tools available to the team.

 :::image type="content" source="media/manage-iterations-areas.png" alt-text="Screenshot of Iterations and areas highlighted.":::

 Settings include making the following associations for each team:

-- **Select team area paths**
+- **Select team Area Paths**
 	Can select the default area path(s) associated with the team.
 These settings affect many Agile tools available to the team.
-- **Select team iteration paths or sprints**
+- **Select team Iteration Paths or sprints**
 	Can select the default area path(s) associated with the team.
 These settings affect many Agile tools available to the team.

 For more information, see [Define area paths and assign to a team](set-area-paths.md) and